-Spenser Rolls at age 23 is a young man with insight that seems beyond his years.
+At age 23 Chase is a young man with insight that seems beyond his years.
 He was the youngest person in the Mel Trotter Ministries’ Step-Up Recovery program when he entered in late 2020, a broken man who knew he needed help.

 “I looked in the mirror and said ‘If you don’t stop, you’ll die,” he recalls.
 “If I wasn’t here, I don’t know where I’d be.
 I was well on my way to death or living on the streets.”

 Chase started smoking weed at age 14, moving easily into abusing alcohol and drugs and eventually to dealing drugs.
 He was never arrested, never received a DUI or had brushes with the law, a fact he considers a miracle.

 “I battled with alcohol and drugs.
 I found myself lost and didn’t take care of myself,” he says.
 “I had several close calls—I could have easily overdosed and I drove drunk a lot.
 I’m thankful I didn’t kill or hurt anyone, but I had to come to grips with the fact that I supplied drugs to kids and adults and helped feed their addictions.
 I battled a lot of demons.”

 A close family friend works at Mel Trotter Ministries, so when Chase sought help she recommended MTM.
 He was accepted into the Step-Up inpatient program and moved from his suburban Grand Rapids home into the downtown ministry.